vutruong99/USC-DSCI-510/README.md

-# Principles of Programming for Data Science - DSCI - 510 - University of Southern California
+# USC-DSCI-510
-This repository includes my notebooks for the DSCI - 510 course at USC
+This repository includes my notebooks for the Principles of Programming for Data Science course at the University of Southern California